DHancock/WinUI3Controls/README.md

 If you are targeting **ProjectReunion** version 0.8.5 or above, use a WinUIControls library version < 2.0.0

 If you are targeting **WindowsAppSDK** version 1.0.0 or above, use a WinUIControls library version >= 2.0.0

+#### Release Notes

+2.0.0   Change from ProjectReunion to WindowsAppSDK.
+        Added theme resources for light, dark and high contrast themes.
+        The default corner radius changes from 4 to 8.
+        Minor code improvements.

+1.0.1    Added the GitHub project URL.
+No code changes.

+1.0.0    Initial release.